Przemysł II: Alliance between Greater Poland, Pomerelia and Western Pomerania

-According to Jan Długosz, on 14 June 1287 some Greater Poland knights and (as was suggested by the chronicler), without the knowledge of his ruler, made a surprise attack to Ołobok, won the castle and returned the district to Greater Poland.
-Henryk IV Probus decided to not respond with any armed conflict and accepted the loss; in unknown circumstances, around this time Przemysł II also regained Wieluń (lost in 1281).
-It can be assumed that the attitude of the Duke of Wrocław was part of the concessions associated with his plans to obtain the throne of Kraków, and wanted in this way to ensure that benevolent neutrality of the Duke of Greater Poland.
+According to Jan Długosz, on 14 June 1287, some Greater Poland knights and (as was suggested by the chronicler), without the knowledge of his ruler, made a surprise attack on Ołobok, won the castle and returned the district to Greater Poland.
+Henry Probus decided to not to respond with any armed conflict and accepted the loss; in unknown circumstances, around this time, Przemysł II also regained Wieluń (lost in 1281).
+It can be assumed that the attitude of the Duke of Wrocław was part of the concessions associated with his plans to obtain the throne of Kraków, and he wanted in this way to ensure the benevolent neutrality of the Duke of Greater Poland.

-Some months later, on 23 November in the city of Słupsk a meeting took place between Przemysł II, Mestwin II of Pomerelia and Bogislaw IV of Pomerania.
-There, they entered into and agreement of mutual cooperation and help against any opponent, especially the rulers of Brandenburg and Vitslav II, Prince of Rügen.
+Some months later, on 23 November in the city of Słupsk, a meeting took place between Przemysł II, Mestwin II of Pomerelia and Bogislaw IV of Pomerania.
+There, they entered into an agreement of mutual cooperation and help against any opponent, especially the rulers of Brandenburg and Vitslav II, Prince of Rügen.
 The agreement also guaranteed the inheritance of Gdańsk by Bogislaw IV or his descendants in the case of the deaths of both Mestwin II and Przemysł II.
 In addition, this treaty contributed to a significant deterioration of the relations between Greater Poland and the House of Ascania, rulers of Brandenburg.
 The treaty was subsequently confirmed at a meeting in Nakło in August 1291.